Microsoft Tech Support scam affiliate program

 Amusingly, but the fraudsters even connect the Google Analytics to their malicious web pages!

-In addition, they send statistic to the analytics.cuvesk.com:
+In addition, they send statistics to the analytics.cuvesk.com:

-The horrible text messages are not the one thing which scammers are using to terrify their victims.
+The horrible text messages are not the only thing which scammers are using to terrify their victims.
 There are also threatening voice notifications played.
 Usually, they are stored here:

 * MALICIOUS_URL * / chrm / alert2.mp3

-If you ever encounter one of these scaring methods, just keep calm and belive, that there is no real danger, until you’re not calling to “free” phone number of the fake technical support team.
+If you ever encounter one of these scare tactics, just keep calm and believe that there is no real danger, if you’re not calling the “free” phone number of the fake technical support team.

 Scam-as-Service: how it works?

-The landing pages, which our users was unhappy to see, are just the tip of the iceberg.
-Malware-as-Service is thriving in the cybercrime world for a long time, and as for these new scam techniques, they could be called Scam-as-Service.
+The landing pages, which our users were unhappy to see, are just the tip of the iceberg.
+Malware-as-Service has been thriving in the cybercrime world for a long time, and as for these new scam techniques, they should be called Scam-as-Service.